callumsmith1991/windfarm-api/README.md

-Windfarm API
+# Windfarm API

+## About

-This is an example REST API built in Laravel, it basically shows a example windfarm with turbines and their components, as well as inspection listings for each turbine
+This is an example REST API built in Laravel.

+It basically shows a example windfarm with turbines and their components, as well as inspection listings for each turbine

+The API uses Laravel sanctum to authenticate requests, with a basic frontend built with Laravel Breeze to allow the ability to generate API tokens for each user.

+## Getting Started

 Run:

+configure .env

-artisan migrate
+php artisan migrate

-artisan db:seed
+php artisan db:seed

-To get started
+Once the application is up and running, on the frontend of the application, register as a user.
+Then generate the API token in the dashboard to gain access to the API routes

+### Postman example

+- Include Authorization header "bearer" in your headers and include your token
+- Configure Accept type to be "application/json"

-Paths:
+## Paths:

-GET:
+### GET:

 /api/windfarm
 /api/windfarm/{id}